-Why should I chose one of you as my guide?
+Why should I choose one of you as my guide?

-We are a team of well experienced professionals with many years of practise in the travel and trekking industry.
+We are a team of an expert, friendly and reliable well-experienced professionals with many years of practice in the Nepal trekking tourism.
 Our guides are qualified, legally certified, well trained and are experts in the region due to frequent visits and research.
 Our number one priority is to ensure you have the best experience you can possibly get while trekking in the Himalayas.
-We pride ourselves on showing our clients the most authentic Nepal with the most off-the-beaten trek routes we can making sure you get to discover and be amazed and charmed by this beautiful country and to fall in love with this place just as we have done.
+We pride ourselves on providing our clients with the most authentic Nepal with the most off-the-beaten trek routes and make sure you find Nepal in your best way.

 What are the trekking permits I need?

 If you are trekking outside Experienced permission region, you need a TIMS card (Trekking Information Management System) card costing with a guide $10, without a guide $20 as a one-off payment.
 Furthermore, you will need to pay a national park entry fee costing roughly $20-$50 again as a one-off payment.
 Also please make sure to bring two passport photos with you (these can be done here in Nepal if needed).

 What are your specialized services?

 We are some of the most specialized and experienced trekking guides in the area.
 However, besides trekking, we also offer city sightseeing tours (Kathmandu valley, Pokhara, and Lumbini).
 Other experiences and tours we can arrange for you include a trip to the jungle in Chitwan, cultural touring, rafting, bungee jumping, mountain biking, and kite paragliding.